Cape Town TV: Challenges

-CTV, like other community television stations in South Africa, faces a number of challenges.
+CTV, like other community television stations in South Africa, has faced a number of challenges.
 These include funding, availability of broadcast frequencies and the migration from analogue to digital broadcasting.

 In October 2009 CTV was taken off air for ten days by the national signal provider, Sentech, due to cash flow difficulties that prevented it from maintaining payments for signal distribution.
-Consequently, the channel has embarked on a programme of action aimed at either reducing the fees charged by Sentech to community broadcasters, or incepting a government subsidy for these costs.
+Consequently, the channel embarked on a programme of action aimed at either reducing the fees charged by Sentech to community broadcasters, or incepting a government subsidy for these costs.

 This programme of action resulted in a public march on Parliament in November 2009, where the station presented a list of demands to the South African government.
 These demands included the following: